 Because knowing the full truth gives reassurance to Mennonites across every congregation and conference.

 Until heads of conferences, agencies and institutions come clean about all predatory former workers, living and dead, Mennonites will continue to look up from the pews at their pastor and wonder “Has he concealed the names of persons in our congregation who have committed sexual abuse?”
 And parents sending children to church schools as well as the donors supporting them will wonder “Do the administrators at this school minimize and cover up reported sexual assaults?
 Do they understand the seriousness and the risk?
-Do they realize those in authority over our children must be above suspicion or be fired?”
+Do they understand why the sexual conduct of those in authority over our children must not be suspect in any way?”

 Church officials routinely suspend employees when they find out about credible accusations of sexual misconduct.
 But they do not announce this publicly unless a journalist breaks the story and exposes their secret.
 Many times, there are previous allegations of misconduct in a personnel file.
 Our view is that if a church employee is too dangerous to have working in a church agency or institution, then the larger community deserves to know about the allegations.
 It’s the duty of that employee’s supervisor to warn the public about him, not just dismiss him to continue abusing elsewhere, or allow him to continue in his high position with access to more potential victims.